course-details-portlet

 General competence

-• refer to existing literature and by designing teaching-learning activities s/he can contribute to the development of school mathematics for grades 5 to 10 within the lens of inclusive mathematics education, resources, historical and philosophical aspects of mathematics and the use of ICT tools.
+• refer to existing literature and by designing teaching learning activities s/he can contribute to development of school mathematics for the grades 5 to 10 within the lens of inclusive mathematics education, resources, historical and philosophical aspects of mathematics and the use of ICT and AI tools,

 • independently research, analyse, synthesize and reflect on mathematics education as a scientific discipline.